-Community solar represents a new addition to Portland’s tools for transforming the local market for solar energy.
-Community solar is intended to make participation in the installation of PV systems available and accessible to a wider, more diverse audience of Portlanders, including renters, homeowners with shaded properties, and those wanting to fund PV in smaller increments than a typical residential system.
+The Intern will focus will work closely with Solar Oregon’s team and the lead project team at Portland Bureau of Planning and Sustainability on Solar Forward, a Community solar project which represents a new addition to Portland’s tools for transforming the local market for solar energy.
+Community solar is intended to make participation in the installation of photovoltaic (PV) systems available and accessible to a wider, more diverse audience of Portlanders, including renters, homeowners with shaded properties, and those wanting to fund PV in smaller increments than a typical residential system.